-Regarding statistical inference of the presence of bubbles and the date-stamping of bubble origination and termination, several methods have been proposed.
+Regarding statistical inference on the presence of bubbles and the date-stamping of bubble origination and termination, several methods have been proposed.
 The first method is based on the full sample maximum likelihood (ML) method.
-This includes Funke, Hall and Sola (1994) and Hall, Psaradakis and Sola (1999) in the context of regime switching models.
+This includes Funke et al. (1994) and Hall et al. (1999) in the context of regime switching models.
 When the model is correctly specified, the ML estimator (MLE) is efficient.
-Probabilistic inference about the unobserved regimes can be based on the Hamilton filter by calculating either the filter probability or the smoothed probability.
+Probabilistic inference about the unobserved regimes can be based on the Hamilton filter by calculating either the filtered probability or the smoothed probability.
 These probabilities naturally depend on the unknown parameters.
 To estimate the probabilities, the unknown parameters are replaced by the MLE obtained from the full sample.
 Consequently, the inferential approach does not allow for real time analysis as there is no sequential learning about the parameters.
-This feature of lack of real time analysis is shared by some MCMC algorithms in the literature such as the one in Shi and Song (2014).
+This feature of lack of real time analysis is shared by some MCMC algorithms in the literature such as the one in Shi and Song (2015).

 The second method is based on recursive techniques.
-For example, Phillips, Wu and Yu (2011) suggests implementing the right-tailed ADF test repeatedly on a forward expanding sample sequence.
-To effectively deal with episodes with multiple bubbles, Phillips, Shi and Yu (2013a, 2013b, PSY hereafter) varies both the initial point and the ending point of the sample in each recursive regression.
+For example, Phillips et al. (2011) and Phillips and Yu (2011) suggest implementing the right-tailed ADF test repeatedly on a forward expanding sample sequence.
+To effectively deal with episodes with multiple bubbles, PSY (2015a) and PSY (2015b) vary both the initial point and the ending point of the sample in each recursive regression.
 Homm and Breitung (2012) modifies various recursive methods for the purpose of bubble detection and date-stamping of bubble origination and termination.
-Apart from the ease in implementation, a nice feature of the recursive method is that it provides real time estimate of the bubble state.
+Apart from its ease of implementation, a nice feature of the recursive method is that it provides real time estimate of the bubble state.
 In practice, however, it is possible that the chosen minimum window size is larger than the actual bubble duration.
 Moreover, for the test statistic to rise above the critical value, a long enough period and a strong enough signal from the explosive regime are needed.
-Not surprisingly, in finite sample, the method may overestimate the bubble origination and collapsing dates.
+Not surprisingly, in finite samples, the method may be late to identify the bubble origination and collapsing dates.